AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

    <li>

-The CSS modules now use the planetary shadow message information to simulated being in a planet’s shadow
+The CSS modules now use the planetary shadow message information to simulated being in a planet's shadow

 .. raw:: html